Y4ZK4Y/notes/git_notes.md

 - **`git add .`**: Stage all changes in the directory.

-- **`git commit -m “commit msg”`**: Commit the staged changes with a message.
+- **`git commit -m 'commit msg'`**: Commit the staged changes with a message.

 - **`git push -u origin main`**: Push changes to the remote repository and set the upstream for your current branch.
 In the future, you can simply use `git push` or `git pull` without specifying the branch, and Git will know `origin main`.

-- **`git pull —rebase origin main`**: Fetch the changes from the remote and rebase your current branch on top of the remote main branch.
+- **`git pull --rebase origin main`**: Fetch the changes from the remote and rebase your current branch on top of the remote main branch.

 ### Miscellaneous